Margaret8521/rimgtool/README.md

 ## Related Packages

   There are a few existing R packages that perform image manipulation such as [magick](https://cran.r-project.org/web/packages/magick/vignettes/intro.html) and [imager](https://dahtah.github.io/imager/imager.html#resizing-rotation-etc.), which could be used for simplifying high-quantity images.
 However, these packages are usually very comprehensive and provide many functions to process the image in different ways.
-There are very few smaller packages available on Github to perform simpler image processing tasks like image shrinking such as [this package](https://github.com/vgorte/SC-Package-R) using seam carving mechanism.
-Our implementation of image processing is a less sophisticated version of the existing image processing tools, we  focus specifically on image compression, shrinking, and sharpening using simpler and easy to understand algorithms.
+There are very few smaller packages available on Github to perform simpler image processing tasks like image croping such as [this package](https://github.com/vgorte/SC-Package-R) using seam carving mechanism.
+Our implementation of image processing is a less sophisticated version of the existing image processing tools, we  focus specifically on image compression, croping, and sharpening using simpler and easy to understand algorithms.

 ## Dependencies